MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 ===

-## Exercise 6: Choose a path for the rest of the lab
+## Exercise 6: Populate DICOM service with single instance images

 From here, you will be using the DICOM service for the features outlined in the objectives at the beginning of this lab.
-You have the option to follow either of these paths:

-- **Basic Path** where you can use an already configured Postman collection to execute the series of tasks.
-This will covered in this exercise.
+In this exercise, you will use an already configured Postman collection to execute the series of tasks.
-- **Advanced Path** where you can follow the provided articles that go over how to programmatically communicate with the DICOM service using C\#, Python, or cURL.
-This is covered in Exercise 7.

-**Basic Path**

-**Task 1: Obtain an access token to connect with DICOM service**

 1. [] In Postman, make sure you have selected your **dicom-service** environment as the active environment.

 1. [] Select the **FHIR calls** collection.

 1. [] Select the **POST AuthorizeGetToken** request and select **Send**.
 You should receive a 200 OK message in response.
 Your access token is now saved to the bearerToken environment variable in your dicom-service Postman environment.
 Access tokens expire after 60 minutes.
 A refresh can be obtained by sending the POST AuthorizeGetToken request again.

-**Task 2: Populate DICOM service with single instance images**

 1. [] Once your dicom-service Postman environment is set up and you have obtained an access token, please go to [this repo](https://github.com/microsoft/dicom-server/tree/main/docs/dcms) and download the three DICOM instance files (**.dcm**) to your Postman directory on your computer (C:\Users\[your username]\Postman\files.